ahancock516/T27-GPS-Denied-Drone/README.md

 - IMU publishing rate: **minimum 200Hz**
 - Topic `/mavros/imu/data_raw` is publishing valid data

+>Refer to setting up the publishing rate for Mavlink Parameters in XX Section (Link Here).

 You can verify this with:
 ```bash
 rostopic hz /mavros/imu/data_raw